About UNLOCK FAIR data platform#

 • Containerized applications and workflows: enabling reproducible and scalable data analysis.

-To support flexible and meaningful data integration, UNLOCK adopted the Resource Description Framework (RDF) data model.
+To support flexible and meaningful data integration, UNLOCK adopts the Resource Description Framework (RDF) data model.
 This allows datasets from diverse sources to be linked in a structured, meaningful way using shared semantics.

 The unlock compute infrastructure